 The Bachelor of Science degree in Chemistry - Individually Designed degree lets students create their own specialty by combining chemistry with other disciplines, either within the sciences or the humanities.
-The individually designed curriculum is developed in consultation with the chair of the Department of Chemistry.
+The individually designed curriculum is developed in consultation with the chair of the Department of Chemistry and Fermentation Sciences.

 Examples: A student with interests in chemistry and archeology could design a curriculum that leads to greater knowledge about the analysis of bones.
 A student planning to attend medical school might explore ethics through a series of philosophy courses.
 Or, a student planning to attend pharmacy school might find value in taking nutrition classes.

 Employment: Many graduates go directly into jobs in industry or government, with employers including GlaxoSmithKline, Exela, the Environmental Protection Agency, National Institute of Health, and the FBI.

 Graduate School: The demand for qualified chemistry majors wishing to pursue graduate studies is high.
 More than half of Appalachian’s chemistry majors go on to graduate schools all over the country, mostly for chemistry, environmental science, pharmacy and medical school.
 Recent destinations include Duke University, University of Virginia, University of Colorado, University of California Irvine, Virginia Tech, N.C.
 State, University of Michigan, University of Charleston, UNC-Chapel Hill and Wake Forest University.

 A minor is optional.
 Chemistry majors often minor or take courses in Nutrition, Physics, Geology, Math, Biology.